evolvingstuff/vdw2/content/posts/20-reasons-for-not-taking-vitamin-d-debunked.md

    * Incorrectly believe that >4,000 IU of Vitamin D is toxic

-   * Vitamin D has lower <a href="/posts/overview-toxicity-of-vitamin-d" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Overview Toxicity of vitamin D">toxicity</a> than water, ZERO deaths from Vitamin D supplementation in 10+ years
+   * Vitamin D has lower [toxicity](/posts/overview-toxicity-of-vitamin-d) than water, ZERO deaths from Vitamin D supplementation in 10+ years

 1.  **Fear long-term consequences**  - to self, fetus, child